Blue-headed vireo: Vocalizations

 The primary song of the blue-headed vireo is a simple, slow, monotonous tune that is often confused with the faster red-eyed vireo (Vireo olivaceus) song.
 The primary song is sung only by the males and usually only during the breeding season.
 The males become quite vocal during the breeding season, with the song frequency reaching its height prior to mating and then decreasing after copulation.
-Both sexes share a series of calls that are used in both defence of nests, interspecies competition, and communication between breeding pairs while foraging.
+Both sexes share a series of calls that are used in defence of nests, interspecies competition, and communication between breeding pairs while foraging.

 When foraging during the breeding season, mated pairs constantly communicate with each other using a series of high pitched chirping calls.

 Diet

 Blue-headed vireos are mainly insectivorous birds but are also known to eat fleshy berries and fruit.
 They are equipped with short, strong bills used for processing insect prey with a tough carapace such as beetles.
 Foraging usually occurs in the mid level of trees.
 A foraging blue-headed vireo will hop from branch to branch on the same or to an adjacent tree and will then fly towards its prey to capture it.
 Typical prey consist mostly of caterpillars, butterflies and moths but may also include tree bugs, stink bugs, beetles, bees, ants, flies, dragonflies, grasshoppers, crickets, spiders and, on some occasions, snails.
 Fruit feeding occurs primarily during migration and overwintering, especially when overwintering in more tropical regions where fruit is more abundant or if the insect populations are low.
 This large and varied diet is an example of an opportunistic feeding strategy, allowing the blue-headed vireo to be plastic in its ability to adapt to resource availability.